ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 If you are curious about a comparison between both approaches, you can read the blog post [T](https://twitter.com/WindosNZ) \| [B](https://toastit.dev/)) does a comparison between this new feature and the PoshRSJob module.

-Also, Nasir Zubair ([T](https://twitter.com/nsr81) \| [B](https://randombrainworks.com/)) back in 2018 wrote about all of them (excluding -Parallel which was not a thing at the time) on the <a href="https://randombrainworks.com/2018/01/29/powershell-background-jobs-runspace-jobs-thread-jobs">PowerShell - Background jobs, runspace jobs, thread jobs</a> blog post.
+Also, Nasir Zubair ([T](https://twitter.com/nsr81) \| [B](https://randombrainworks.com/)) back in 2018 wrote about all of them (excluding -Parallel which was not a thing at the time) on the [PowerShell - Background jobs, runspace jobs, thread jobs](https://randombrainworks.com/2018/01/29/powershell-background-jobs-runspace-jobs-thread-jobs) blog post.

 Thanks for reading!